Assigncorp/hashgraph-contracts/README.md

 ## Testing

-To run all the tests, simply run `truffle test`
+To run all the tests, simply run `truffle test`.